-Regenerative injections have to be accurately placed into the involved tendon, and one reason that PRP injections fail in the shoulder is that co-occurring tendon injuries are missed.
+Orthobiologic injections have to be accurately placed into the involved tendon, and one reason that PRP injections fail in the shoulder is that co-occurring tendon injuries are missed.
 In this case, the patient had a partial rotator cuff tear and an interstitial tear of the long head of the biceps brachii tendon.
 Ultrasound was used to confirm the location of pain and accurately place the PRP injection into both tendons.

-Regenerative injections have to be accurately placed into the involved tendon, and one reason that PRP injections fail in the shoulder is that co-occurring tendon injuries are missed.
+Orthobiologic injections have to be accurately placed into the involved tendon, and one reason that PRP injections fail in the shoulder is that co-occurring tendon injuries are missed.
 In this case below, the patient had a partial rotator cuff tear and an interstitial tear of the long head of the biceps brachii tendon.
 Ultrasound was used to confirm the location of pain and accurately place the PRP injection into both tendons.

 Chen CH, Hsu KY, Chen WJ, Shih CH (2005) Incidence and severity of biceps long head tendon lesion in patients with complete rotator cuff tears.
 J Trauma 58(6):1189–1193.

 Gartsman GM, Brinker MR, Khan M, Karahan M (1998) Self-assessment of general health status in patients with five common shoulder conditions.
 J Shoulder Elbow Surg 7(3):228–237.

 Mardani-Kivi, M., Keyhani, S., Ebrahim-Zadeh, MH. et al. Rotator cuff tear with concomitant long head of biceps tendon (LHBT) degeneration: what is the preferred choice?
 Open subpectoral versus arthroscopic intraarticular tenodesis.
 J Orthop Traumatol 20, 26 (2019).